 The LG C9 OLED is an excellent TV.
 Like all OLED TVs, it delivers outstanding dark room performance, thanks to the perfect inky blacks and perfect black uniformity.
 It has an outstanding response time, delivering clear motion with no blur trail, but this does cause stutter when watching movies.
-The LG C9 also supports HDMI 2.1 on all four ports, although there is currently little advantage to this, as there are no HDMI 2.1 sources available.
+This TV also supports HDMI 2.1 on all four ports, although there's currently little advantage to this, as there are no HDMI 2.1 sources available.

-Unfortunately, like all OLED TVs, there is a possibility of experiencing permanent burn-in, and the brightness of the screen changes depending on the content (ABL), which may bother some people.
+Unfortunately, like all OLED TVs, there's a possibility of experiencing permanent burn-in, and the brightness of the screen changes depending on the content (ABL), which may bother some people.

 The LG C9 is a high end 2019 OLED TV, and directly replaces LG's 2018 C8.
-All OLEDs deliver very similar overall picture quality, so the main differences between the C9 and its competitors are the additional features and the design.
-The main competitors to the LG C9 are the LG B9, LG E9, Sony A9G, and Sony A8G.
+All OLEDs deliver very similar overall picture quality, so the main differences between this TV and its competitors are the additional features and the design.
+The main competitors to this TV are the LG B9, LG E9, Sony A9G, and Sony A8G.
 The main LED competitors are the Sony Z9F and the Samsung Q90R.

 The design of the 2019 LG OLED C9 is excellent.
-Overall, it is very similar to the 2018 LG C8, with only minor differences.
-The stand supports the TV well, and there is very little wobble.
+Overall, it's very similar to the 2018 LG C8, with only minor differences.
+The stand supports the TV well, and there's very little wobble.
 The stand itself is slightly different; it isn't as tall as the C8's, so the panel is closer to the table, and the front portion of the stand doesn't stick out as much.
 The TV is well-built, so there shouldn't be any issues using it, but it's thin, so care should be taken when moving it.

 Footprint of the 55" TV stand: 35.6" x 9.75".

-The borders on the OLED C9 are extremely thin.
-Like with previous models, there is almost no gap between the edge of the bezel and the start of the pixels.
+The borders are extremely thin.
+There's almost no gap between the edge of the bezel and the start of the pixels.